Profile picture of Dayna Chatman

 Biography

-Dayna Chatman joined the faculty at the University of Oregon’s School of Journalism and Communication as an Assistant Professor of Media and Intersectionality in Fall 2018.
+Dayna Chatman joined the faculty at the University of Oregon’s School of Journalism and Communication in Fall 2018.
 Her research focuses on the intersections of media industries and media audiences in the age of social media.
 Dr. Chatman’s work draws on feminist theory, critical race theory, and cultural studies approaches to media research.

 Prior to joining the faculty at the SOJC, Dr. Chatman was a George Gerbner Postdoctoral Fellow at the University of Pennsylvania’s Annenberg School of Communication (2016-2018).
 She earned her Ph.D. in Communication from the University of Southern California’s Annenberg School for Communication & Journalism.